Part V: Transcendence

 Existing Theory

-This section engages with debates around personal identity (Parfit, 1984), pattern theories of mind (Hofstadter, 1979; Dennett, 1991), the philosophical literature on resurrection (van Inwagen, Baker, Zimmerman), morphic resonance (Sheldrake, 1981) (empirically contested but the formal structure of the proposal remains useful as a target), the holographic principle (Susskind, 't Hooft, Maldacena), and contemporary "digital afterlife" technologies.
+This section engages debates around personal identity (Parfit, 1984), pattern theories of mind (Hofstadter, 1979; Dennett, 1991), the philosophical literature on resurrection (van Inwagen, Baker, Zimmerman), morphic resonance (Sheldrake, 1981) (empirically contested, but the formal structure of the proposal remains useful as a target), the holographic principle (Susskind, 't Hooft, Maldacena), and contemporary "digital afterlife" technologies.
 Most existing treatments either dissolve the question as confused or accept its religious framing uncritically.
-The contribution here: separating the question into three distinct claims of escalating strength, formalizing the third as an attractor-inheritance hypothesis on a typed causal hypergraph, and specifying what experimental evidence would distinguish it from reconstruction-by-records.
+The contribution: separating the question into three claims of escalating strength, formalizing the third as an attractor-inheritance hypothesis on a typed causal hypergraph, and specifying what evidence would distinguish it from reconstruction-by-records.

 A seated nude figure dissolving at the edges while the core pattern persists